-He should keep arguing with him, Taichi thought.
+He should keep up the argument, Taichi thought.
 Make sure he really wasn't being hasty.
-People thought Taichi was the brash one, and Yamato the coolest cucumber in the patch.
-That was the general state of affairs, but Yamato had a brash streak of his own that usually manifested under duress.
+People considered Taichi rash, and Yamato the coolest cucumber in the patch.
+That was their general arrangement, but Yamato had a reckless streak of his own that tended to manifest under duress.

-He knew he should, but a big part of him didn't want to.
+He knew he should, but a part of him didn't want to.
 Things were better when Yamato was there.
 He needed Yamato there.
-He'd tried to get him to consider his options because it was the right thing to do, but the truth was, Taichi couldn't imagine what would happen to him if Yamato had decided his career took precedence over Digiworld.
+He'd wanted him to consider his options because it was the right thing to do, but the truth was, Taichi couldn't imagine what would happen to him if Yamato decided his career took precedence over Digiworld.

-And he couldn't help feeling a huge sense of relief that now he didn't have to imagine.
+And he couldn't ignore the wave of relief that overcame him now that he didn't have to.